anysite/grunt-contrib-less-with-include/README.md

 Type: `files`
 Default value: `{}`

-all the files to include before renderin less files.
+all the files to include before rendering less files.

 ### Usage Examples

-In this example, all less files in example/render would be rendered to example/rendered. eahc file would be rendered with example/include included
+In this example, all less files in example/render would be rendered to example/rendered. each file would be rendered with example/include included

 ```js
 grunt.initConfig({